-- (1) An approved AE Form 190-1AI.
+- (1) An approved AEA Form 190-1AI.

-- (2) A signed AE Form 190-1AA.
+- (2) A signed AEA Form 190-1AA.

-- (3) Current registration fee.
+- (3) The current, nonrefundable registration fee.

 c.
-Deployed U.S. Forces personnel (verified with deployment orders or a memorandum from the rear detachment commander confirming deployment) may add a non-Family member as an additional driver to their vehicle registration for the purpose of vehicle care using a special POA.
+Using a special POA, deploying U.S. Forces personnel (verified by deployment orders or by a memorandum from the rear detachment commander confirming deployment) may add a non-Family member as an additional driver to their vehicle registration for the purpose of vehicle care before being deployed.
 POVs that will be driven while the owner is deployed must continue to be registered (renewed), insured, and inspected when required.
-The non-Family member added as an additional driver must be a member of the U.S. Forces or the civilian component with full individual logistic support and must be removed from the registration once the owner returns from deployment.
+The non-Family member added as an additional driver must be a member of the U.S. Forces or the civilian component with full ILS and must be removed from the registration once the owner returns from deployment.